The Eurasian jay has the ability to mimic other sounds

 - Mixed forests and grasslands

-The Eurasian jay is among the most common songbirds throughout the entire Eurasian supercontinent.
+The Eurasian jay is one of the most common songbird species on the entire Eurasian supercontinent.

 These graceful and highly intelligent birds can be seen flying around treetops and bushes.
 One of their most unique adaptations is the ability to bury acorns in the ground for later use.
 They play an important ecological role by dispersing seeds throughout the environment.
 If they never return to the acorn, then it may later grow into a tree.
 This helps to regenerate old oak forests.

 - In order to keep its feathers free of parasites, the Eurasian jay will cover itself in ants, which release formic acid to kill any unwanted stragglers.
 This behavior is known as anting.